NileshGule/YoutubeSubtitlesGenerator/README.md

 | uk            | Ukrainian     |
 | vi            | Vietnamese    |

+## Create project using YouTube Data API
+Follow the instructions in the [YouTube Data API](https://developers.google.com/youtube/v3/getting-started) and create a project in the console

+Watch the two YouTUbe videos listed below to know how to generate and upload subtitles in multiple languages.

 ## References

 - [Youtube Data API v3 Client library for .Net](https://developers.google.com/api-client-library/dotnet/apis/youtube/v3)